rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 - `db install` must not run against a database that is not empty, is below compatibility level 130, or is reached through an `Administrative` connection.
 - The upgrade chain stops at the first failed step and reports the database's actual version rather than a presumed one.
 - No test may drop a database whose name does not start with `TWE2E_`.
+- Prefix alone is never sufficient: require matching ownership, a non-system database, and the validated permanent bootstrap; never create, edit, or delete the bootstrap.
 - Cleanup code never throws over a test failure.

 ### Tests